soultek101/crackedzombie/README.md

-walkingdead 1.6.x
+cracked zombie mod 1.7.2
 ===========

-Walkingdead mod, walkers are everywhere.
+cracked zombie mod, they are everywhere.